jmuyskens/nicar2017-d3/intermediate/README.md

 # 1. Grouping data
 Goal is to structure your data the way you want your DOM to look.

-A quick note on functional programming APIs in JavaScript:

-Filter: separate the wheat from the chaff

-Map: apply a function to an array, producing a new array.
-Remember to return! (also forEach)

-Reduce: iterate over an array, producing a single value.
-If you just want to sum or do simple stats you can use d3.sum etc.

 `Nest` is like "groupBy" in other functional programming languages

 TK link to nest docs